slashbeast/conf-mgmt/README.rst

 Secrets
 =======

-Secrets handling via separated repository is supported by the ``merge`` script.
+Secrets handling via separated repository is supported by the ``auto`` script.
 Check it's header comments for more information.

 Roles
 =====